HCA-Healthcare/elixir-mllp/README.md

 ```
 iex> MLLP.Sender.send_hl7_and_receive_ack(s3, HL7.Examples.wikipedia_sample_hl7() |> HL7.Message.new())
 ```
-***In such scenarios starting a sender with a valid certificate but if cert issued to is not one of the trusted client by listener, connection will fail and a warning will be logged on the listener***
+***In the above scenarios we start a sender with a valid certificate, but the cert issued is not one of the trusted client by the listener, thus the connection fails and a warning is logged by the listener***

 `[warn]  Failed to verify client {ip, port}, error: :fail_to_verify_client_cert`